March 7, 2019 at 9:33 pm #8185

 I too was a flat screen purist until I saw a Samsung S7 Edge and decided to get one for myself, which I’m still using.
 I think it brings just the right amount of bling without getting in the way.
 Though the fact that you may have to push directly on the screen, to open and close it, is a genuine usability and solidity concern.
 I would just be happy with a flat screen as long as it is AMOLED.
 However I’m guessing the panel they are using for the Pro1 is just off-the-shelf standard component these days.
 It could be that a similar flat screen would be more expensive and harder to source.March 9, 2019 at 1:08 am #8342

-AnnieCParticipantTopics: 0Replies: 7Thanked: 0 times
+AnnieCParticipantTopics: 0Replies: 7Thanked: 1 time

 I usually like rounded shapes but I still think that a screen should be rectangular and flat, especially on a device that is meant for productivity and work.
 A rectangular, flat display is predictable in every way.
 You can easily describe the shape and size of a screen like that with a few parameters, there is no room for error or tricks.